Middle-grade novels for girls vs boys

 (New York, NY)

 Question: I have found that the plots of middle-grade novels geared towards girls seem to be less likely to follow the Dramatica model than novels geared toward both boys and girls.
 They often have less dramatic tension, not-quite archetypal characters, and a less detailed plot.
-If my story goal for a MG novel involves a girl's emotional growth, is there any reason I should alter my approach from your ideal one for novels?
+If my story goal for a MG novel involves a girl's emotional growth, is there any reason I should alter my approach when writing middle-grade novels for girls vs boys?
 Thanks!

 Do-ers try to solve problems by changing their environment or getting other people to change.